-5 Do computers have a point of view?
+Do computers have a point of view?

 Currently, computing systems are very different from ourselves.
-They don't have anything like our information processing architecture - for instance, their long term memories function in very different ways (the problems of acquiring, accessing and forgetting things are totally different).
+They don't have anything like our information processing architecture -- for instance, their long term memories function in very different ways (the problems of acquiring, accessing and forgetting things are totally different).
 They (mostly) lack anything remotely like human motivation, and those that do have goal processing capabilities generally get their goals from someone else, whereas human beings contain multiple independent sources of motivation which (generally) do not subserve anyone else's goals.
-(Human motive generators do not always subserve the individual's goals, interests or needs, for instance if the generators were selected by evolution because of their contribution to promotion and survival of the gene pool.
+(Human motive generators do not always subserve the individual's goals, interests or needs, for instance if the gene pool.
 Our genes would laugh at us for some of the things they make us do, if genes could laugh.)

-Because of these differences between computing systems and people (or other animals), our knowledge of what it's like to be a timeshared computing system is not all that different from our knowledge of what it's like to be a rock: it's mostly "third person" information about what's going on, and perhaps only a little less boring.
+Because of these differences between computing systems and people (or other animals), our knowledge of what it's like to be a time-shared computing system is not all that different from our knowledge of what it's like to be a rock: it's mostly "third person" information about what's going on, and perhaps only a little less boring.